 Perfect Privacy’s logging policy claims all services are run on RAM disks, which does not allow for long-term retention of data.
 Disconnecting the power cables will also erase all data stored on the already secure storage disks.
 The company is also not compelled by any data retention laws to collect information on its users, and as such, your data is never stored within the network.

-Second to only encryption capability, the performance of a VPN in terms of speed can is absolutely great.
-In fact, during our speed tests with over 51 VPNs, Perfect-Privacy was the best in overall score.
+Second, to only encryption capability, the performance of a VPN in terms of speed can is absolutely great.
+In fact, during our speed tests with over 51 VPNs, Perfect-Privacy was the best in the overall score.

 Due to the limited number of available servers and locations, users consistently report speeds between 30-40% of the unencrypted bandwidth speed, yet it’s actually better than most of the services.
 Just perfect for gamers and torrent users.